thomasgalvin/BlogJsSolution/README.md

 The layout of the application is also based on the Boilerplate template.
 The main file is `index.html`, the main style sheet is `css/styles.css`, and the main Javascript file is `js/main.js`.
+Third-party libraries and frameworks can be added to `js/vendor`.

 Feel free to rename things if it  makes more sense in your framework to do so.

 ## The API ##